priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 In simple term, 3 tier environment means frontend (presentation logic), backend (business logic), database (datastore)

-I will be setting up resources of the 3 tier environment in Azure Cloud to showcase my proficiency in it.
+We will be setting up resources of the 3 tier environment in Azure Cloud to showcase my proficiency in it.

-I order to do so we will be doing the following steps :
+In order to do so we will undergo following steps :

 1: Create single vnet